-Expenses associated with the promissory notes, such as interest and undrawn fee, are included in the operating expenses in the Consolidated Statements of Operations.
-See table below for the amount as at December 31, 2021 and December 31, 2020.
+Expenses associated with the promissory notes, such as interest and undrawn fees, are included in the operating expenses in the Consolidated Statements of Operations.

-GUARANTEE ARRANGEMENTS
+(c) GUARANTEE ARRANGEMENTS

 PLC and PLIC, wholly owned subsidiaries of PMHC, provide guarantees to RIBM, PLRA and PLRL for the performance of its non-affiliate reinsurance obligations.
 The PLIC guarantee is secondary to the agreement provided by PLC and will only be triggered in the event of non-performance by PLC.
-There is also a similar guarantee in place with PLIC only for a subset of the RGBM business novated from an affiliated company.
+There is also a similar guarantee in place with PLIC only for a subset of the RGBM business.

 The Company pays fees to PLC and PLIC for these guarantees which are settled on an annual basis and are recognized under operating expenses in the Consolidated Statements of Operations.
-The amount payable to PLIC and PLC are detailed in the table below.
 The guarantee arrangements have an indefinite term.